B. Ajaneesh Loknath

-B. Ajaneesh Loknath (born 20 November 1988) is an Indian music composer who works predominantly in Kannada and Telugu films.
+B. Ajaneesh Loknath is an Indian music composer who works predominantly in Kannada and Telugu films.
 His film music career began with the 2009 Kannada film Shishira.
 He rose to fame with the film Ulidavaru Kandanthe (2015) for which he received the Karnataka State Film Award for Best Music Director.

 He is known for his works in films such as Kirik Party (2017), Kurangu Bommai (2017), Avane Srimannarayana (2019), Dia (2020), Vikrant Rona (2022), Kantara (2022), Mangalavaaram (2023), Maharaja (2024) and Kantara: Chapter 1 (2025).
 He is noted for his frequent collaborations with filmmakers Rakshit Shetty, Rishab Shetty and Anup Bhandari.

 Early life

 Ajaneesh was born in Bhadravati, Karnataka in a family of musicians.
 His father B. Loknath and mother Veena Loknath, both are singers and his grandmother is a Veena exponent.
 He took interest in music at a very young age and got professional training in Carnatic and Hindustani classical music.
 Starting in 2003, he initially worked as a keyboard player in Kannada cinema.